chisophugis/lbd/source/globalvar.rst

         addiu   $sp, $sp, 16
         ret $lr
     ...

 Display llvm IR nodes with Graphviz
 ------------------------------------

 In the previous section, you know the llc -debug will show the DAG translation process in text on terminal.
 The llc supply the graphic display.
-In section “1.5 Install other tools on iMac” `section Install other tools on imac`_, we mentioned the web for llc graphic display information.
+In `section Install other tools on imac`_, we mentioned the web for llc graphic display information.
 We introduce the llc graphic display and tool Graphviz in this section.
 The graphic display is more readable by eye than display text in terminal.